das-niloy/ILP-DFA-Ascon-Aradi/README.md

-This repository contains the source codes for the paper, '**{Some Results on the Aegis Family of ciphers} **'.
+This repository contains the source codes for the paper.

 ## Language Used for code
 1. C-language